-Founder & President
+Founder & Staff

-As Founder and President of Timmy Global Health, Dr. Chuck Dietzen boasts a diverse career as pediatric physical medicine and rehabilitation specialist, international medicine enthusiast, entrepreneur, professor, and athlete.
+Dr. Chuck boasts a diverse career as pediatric physical medicine and rehabilitation specialist, international medicine enthusiast, entrepreneur, professor, and athlete.
 Growing up in Kokomo, Indiana, over 150 foster children came through his family’s home.
-It was then that it became apparent to his mother that he had a special gift with children and encouraged him to become a pediatrician.
-In 1996 and 1997, Dr. Chuck traveled to India on orthopedic missions working alongside Mother Teresa.
-Inspired to make a deeper commitment to the medically-underserved, Dr. Chuck founded Timmy Global Health (formerly the Timmy Foundation) in 1997.
-His work with Timmy Global Health has taken him to Ecuador, Guatemala, Nigeria, Haiti, and the Dominican Republic.
+His special gift of working with children became apparent to his mother, who encouraged him to become a pediatrician.
+In 1996 and 1997, he traveled to India on orthopedic missions working alongside Mother Teresa.
+Inspired to make a deeper commitment to the medically underserved, Dr. Chuck founded Timmy Global Health (formerly the Timmy Foundation) in 1997.
+His work with Timmy has taken him to Ecuador, Guatemala, Nigeria, Haiti, and the Dominican Republic.
 He has also traveled to Albania, Cuba, Kenya, Honduras, Bolivia, El Salvador, the Ukraine, and Brazil.
-Dr. Chuck earned his Bachelors Degree in Agriculture from Purdue University and his Doctor of Medicine from Indiana University.
+He earned his B.S. in Agriculture from Purdue University and his M.D. from Indiana University.
 He received his training as a pediatric physical medicine and rehabilitation specialist at the University of Alabama Birmingham.
-He currently practices at St. Frances Hospital and Easter Seals Crossroads, where he also serves as Medical Director.
+He currently serves as the Medical Director for In-Patient Rehabilitation at Riley Hospital for Children at IU Health.

 Matt MacGregor, Executive Director